rmscoelho/tinkerlist-assignment/README.md

 ## Starting the project

+Clone the repository to your computer with `git clone https://github.com/rmscoelho/tinkerlist-assignment`.

+Open the terminal in the project folder with `cd ./tinkerlist-assignment`.

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Install dependencies with `npm install`, and start a development server:

 ```bash
 npm run dev